vespa-engine/documentation/en/llms-local.md

 process after a certain number of tokens has been generated.
 Some models can for certain prompts enter a loop where an infinite number of tokens are generated.
-This is clearly not beneficial situation, so this number should be set to a high enough value so all tokens for a response can be generated, nut low enough to stop the model from generating tokens infinitely.
+This is clearly not beneficial situation, so this number should be set to a high enough value so all tokens for a response can be generated, but low enough to stop the model from generating tokens infinitely.